andychang-1/Data-Science-Principles-Final-Project/index.md

 ### Word Clouds:
 Next we looked at a word cloud of the insincere and sincere questions to get a feel for the data.
 As you can see the insincere question has much more controversial words.

+#### Word Cloud of Sincere Words
 <a target="_blank_" href="assets/wordcloud_good.png">
 	<img src="assets/wordcloud_good.png"  width="100%" >
 </a>

+#### Word Cloud of Insincere Words
 <a target="_blank_" href="assets/wordcloud_bad.png">
 	<img src="assets/wordcloud_bad.png"  width="100%" >
 </a>

 ### Word frequency:

 It is hard to get much detail from a word cloud, so we looked at the word frequencies of respective classes.
-In addition to single word frequencies we also examined bi-gram and tri-gram frequency.
-The results make sense, sincere questions will ask for "best ways" or "pro cons" while insincere questions will ask about a specific group or include phrases such as "stupid question".
+In addition to single word frequencies, we also examined bi-gram and tri-gram frequency.
+The results make sense, sincere questions ask for "best ways" or "pro cons" while insincere questions ask about a specific group or include phrases such as "stupid question".

 Bi-Gram Frequency Chart: